Eleanor Elkins Widener: Titanic survival and memorials

 In March 1912, Widener traveled with George and Harry on the RMS Mauretania from New York to Liverpool, England.
 The trip was to ensure the safe arrival of 30 silver plates once owned by Nell Gwyn being donated to the London Museum.
 They subsequently traveled to Paris to purchase a wedding dress for Eleanor's upcoming marriage and search for a chef for their new hotel, the Ritz Carlton in Philadelphia.

 On April 10 they embarked at Cherbourg on the RMS Titanic for their return to the United States.
 She traveled with a pearl necklace valued at $750,000.
 On the night the ship sank, they hosted a dinner in the À la Carte Restaurant attended by Captain Edward Smith, Archibald Butt, and John B. Thayer.
 George, Harry, and their valet died in the sinking, but Eleanor and her maid survived in Lifeboat 4 along with first-class female passengers Madeleine Astor, Emily Ryerson, and Marian Thayer.
 They were rescued by the RMS Carpathia after about 2 hours.

-Eleanor donated $2 million dollars to Harvard University to build the Widener Library as a memorial to her son Harry Elkins Widener who died during the sinking of the Titanic.
+Eleanor donated $2 million to Harvard University to build the Widener Library as a memorial to her son Harry Elkins Widener who died during the sinking of the Titanic.

 Widener returned to Philadelphia to recover and renovated St. Paul's Episcopal Church in Elkins Park as a memorial to George.
 She donated, at a cost of $2 million, the Harry Elkins Widener Memorial Library to Harvard University.
-Harry, was a collector of rare and valuable books and had graduated from Harvard College in 1907.
+Harry was a collector of rare and valuable books and had graduated from Harvard College in 1907.
 She asked Luther S. Livingston to be the first librarian of the Harry Elkins Widener Collection in the library.
 She gave a $300,000 science building to The Hill School, in Pottstown, Pennsylvania, where Harry had graduated in 1903.